Steffen70/norm_encoding/README.md

 ### Notes

 -   Files with known binary extensions (e.g. `.dll`, `.png`, `.pfx`, `.db`, etc.) are flagged as binary and skipped.
--   Empty files (0 bytes) are excluded from encoding and EOL detection.
+-   Empty files (0 bytes) are excluded from encoding detection.
 -   `.git` directories are automatically ignored.
 -   Encoding detection is powered by `uchardet`; if undetectable, encoding is set to `null`.
--   Line endings are detected via `detect_eol.js` (Node.js).